 Method 7: Reset Your Network Adapter

-To fix the network’s proxy settings error it is possible that your computer’s network adapter encountered a temporary bug or error which causes it to malfunction.
+To fix the network proxy settings error, it is possible that your computer’s network adapter encountered a temporary bug or error which caused it to malfunction.
 To fix this, you can try disabling and enabling your network adapter.

 Check out the steps below to guide you through the process.

-Step 2: Type ncpa.cpl on the Run Command Box and click on OK.
+Step 2: Type ncpa.cpl on the Run Command Box and click OK.

-Step 3: Now, inside the Network Connection settings, right-click on your network adapter and click on Disable.
+Step 3: Now, inside the Network Connection settings, right-click on your network adapter and click Disable.